News-Register (McMinnville): Family ownership

 Lars Bladine was publisher of the Telephone-Register until his death in 1941.
 Jack followed his father as publisher.
 Philip became editor, and became publisher in 1957 following his brother's death.
 Philip Bladine remained editor of the News-Register until 1974, when he turned the job over to his son, Jon E. "Jeb" Bladine.
 Philip's wife Meg Bladine also worked in the business office.
 Jack's son William Bladine served as managing editor from 1980 to 1991.
 Philip remained president of the company until 1983 and publisher until 1991, when Jeb assumed that role as well.
 Jeb Bladine is one of half a dozen third-generation Oregon editor-publishers.

 In 1989, following three years of negotiations, Philip Bladine and members of his immediate family bought Oregon Lithoprint from other Bladine family members through acquisition of 50 percent of the stock.
-Terms of the sale included three pieces of property in downtown McMinnville, including the current paper plant and its former building.
+Terms of the sale included three pieces of property in downtown McMinnville.
 Philip's wife Margaret, a corporate secretary, plus son Jeb and daughter Pamela joined in the purchase.
-The sellers were managing editor William Bladine and sisters, Patricia Griffin and Phyliss Anusich.
+The sellers were managing editor William Bladine and sisters, Patricia Griffin and Phyllis Anusich.

 In the late 1997, the company opened a state-of-the-art $4 million web press facility to produce the newspaper and accommodate its growing commercial printing business.
 In 2000, the newsroom expanded into the historic O'Dell Building, a former gas station and warehouse built in 1904.
 The renovation cost $400,000 and was overseen by Michelle Bladine, wife of Jeb.

 Jeb Bladine is the current president of the parent firm and publisher of the newspaper.
-His son, Philip Ossie Bladine, took over as editor in 2014.
+His son, Philip Ossie Bladine, took over as editor in 2014 and now is associate publisher and general manager.
 Members of the Bladine family remain sole shareholders in the company and continue to serve on its board of directors.
+In 2024, Jeb Bladine was inducted into the Oregon Newspaper Hall of Fame.

-UFO photographs
+Trent UFO photos

-In one noteworthy event, the Telephone-Register ran front-page photographs of a supposed UFO on June 8, 1950, taken by a farming couple from nearby Sheridan under the headline, "At Long Last—Authentic Photographs Of Flying Saucer[?]"
-The photographs became a sensation, and received an overwhelming response when Philip offered, in a nationally broadcast interview, to send a copy of the paper, at cost, to anyone who requested one.
+In a noteworthy event, the Telephone-Register ran front-page photographs of a supposed UFO on June 8, 1950, taken nearly one month earlier by a farming couple, Paul and Evelyn Trent in nearby Sheridan.
+Published under the headline, "At Long Last—Authentic Photographs Of Flying Saucer[?]", the photographs became a sensation, and received an overwhelming response when Philip offered, in a nationally broadcast interview, to send a copy of the paper, at cost, to anyone who requested one.
 Philip later participated in a 50th anniversary celebration of the photo at McMenamins Hotel Oregon's annual UFO Festival.

 Operations

 Sections

 The paper focuses on local news and features.
-Its Tuesday edition features a Community Page with two local columnists, and includes wedding anniversary and marriage notices and features about local citizens.
-The paper's Saturday edition includes sections on business, gardening and a Viewpoints section featuring guest essays, editorials, letters to the editor and an opinion column by the publisher.
-Each edition carries a three-page section covering local sports, including teams from two nearby colleges and seven Yamhill County high schools.
+Its Tuesday edition features local news and sports, local columnists, and news about local citizens and activities.
+The paper's Friday edition includes more of the same, plus a Viewpoints section featuring guest essays, editorials, letters to the editor and an opinion column by the publisher.
+The newspaper reports sports at two nearby colleges and seven Yamhill County high schools.